Taxes

 Watch the video below to learn more about how the tool works.

-Property taxes are a combination of city, county and school taxes and several other agencies and is based on the assessed value of an property, either business or residential.
-Florida law requires each County’s Tax Collector to send one consolidated tax bill rather than have each government send separate tax bills to notify each property owner of their annual ad valorem and special assessment obligations.
-All local governments and special districts in St. Lucie County use this single tax bill.
-Port St. Lucie residents pay property taxes to seven different taxing authorities.
+Property taxes in Port St. Lucie are made up of contributions to multiple agencies, including city, county, and school districts, as well as several special districts.
+These taxes are based on the assessed value of your property—whether residential or business.
+Florida law requires each county’s Tax Collector to issue one consolidated tax bill, rather than separate bills from each government entity.
+In St. Lucie County, all local governments and special districts use this single tax bill format.
+As a result, Port St. Lucie residents pay property taxes to seven different taxing authorities.

 Tax dollar dollar and percentage